binerogroup/documentation/_sources/networking/site-to-site-vpn/adding-routing-for-vpn.rst.txt

 from the cloud that should traverse the tunnel needs help finding its way to the instance running the tunnel.

-It will, in turn, know about the remote subnet because this is part of the IPsec protocol (to inject routes into the routing table for remove networks when the tunnel is started).
+The instance running the tunnel will know about the remote subnet because this is part of the IPsec protocol to inject routes into the routing table or handled by flows before ever reaching the routing table.

-The two main ways to accomplish this routing, which to use depends on whether you have several :doc:`subnets <../subnet/index>` in your platform or not.
+The two ways to resolve this using routing, which one to use depends on whether you have one or many :doc:`subnets <../subnet/index>` in your platform.

-The instances that are on the same subnet as the instance running the VPN would need routes in their own table (which is done via DHCP, see below).
+- The instances that are on the same subnet as the instance running the VPN would need routes in their own routing table (normally distributed by DHCP, see below).

-The instances that are on a different network would use their default route to reach the router and it would then, in turn, need a route to the instance to know where to send the traffic.
+- The instances that are on a different network would use their default route to reach the router and the router itself then needs a route to the instance to know where to send the traffic.

 To summarize:

 - If you only have a single subnet, you just need to add routes via DHCP.

-- If you have multiple subnets, you need to add routes via both DHCP and to the router.
+- If you have many subnets, you need to add routes via both DHCP and on the router.

-Both actions are detailed below.
+See below for more information.

 .. note::